devleague/linux-all-the-things/reverse-capture-the-flag.md

     * Require at least 1 lower case character
     * Require at least 2 numbers
     * Require at least 2 special characters
+    * A user is reminded within 7 days that their password will expire
+    * A user cannot re-use the last 5 passwords they've set in the past
+    * Passwords  should expire after 120 days
 ****

 ### User Configuration